GauravPatil8/Real-Time-Asset-Organiser/README.md

 ## Overview

 This markdown document outlines the functionality and use cases of a file organizer software designed to categorize and organize files based on their extensions in real-time.
-The software offers features like extension categorization, customizable folder structures, user-defined delay options, and logging capabilities.
+This documentation serves to present the features of the Blender add-on "Real-time Asset Organizer".
+The add-on can be purchased from [this link](#).

 ### Working

 1. **Categorization**: Files are categorized into the following categories:
    - Model
    - Project files